 The status at this site is impacted by faecal coliforms which are indicative of sewage related key pressures.
+Elevated levels of zinc are also identified in the general area.

 This summary section highlights:

 key pressures

 The key pressures are those identified as most likely to be affecting shellfish water quality.
 The final PRP will confirm and focus on these key pressures.